 What are the Benefits of Opossums?

-Although North America’s opossums are unattractive due to their behavior and nocturnal lifestyle, they are beneficial for your yard.
+Although North America’s opossums are unattractive due to their behavior and nocturnal lifestyle, they benefit your yard.
 Opossums are among a few wildlife species that are helpful for your yard because they play a crucial role in maintaining a clean and natural environment.

 Because opossums prey on small rodents, insects, and other pests, they are valuable for your garden or yard.
 Opossums are omnivores, meaning they eat a wide range of food items, including slugs, beetles, and snails that damage plants in your garden.

 In addition, opossums consume plants, including dropped vegetables and fruits.
 Remember, dropped veggies and fruits have microorganisms that can pose risks to human health.
-Therefore, opossums’ presence in your yard is very beneficial to reduce the risk of plant-borne microorganisms.
+Therefore, opossums’ presence in your yard is very beneficial in reducing the risk of plant-borne microorganisms.

 Moreover, opossums can hunt and kill mice, rats, and even poisonous snakes in your garden or yard, making your property and providing substantial protection against deadly animals.
 Because opossums are scavengers, they eat dead animals and carcasses, ensuring your garden is clean and well-maintained.
 So, these animals are environmentally friendly and natural cleaners for your property.